 - enforcing certain EU and international agreements about maintenance

 We are committed to providing high-quality legal advice and client care.
-If you are unhappy about any aspect of the service you receive or about the bill, please contact the named person who has day to day conduct of your matter, as stated in your Letter of Engagement or Loschinee Reddy, either by email at firstname.lastname@example.org or by post to The Limes 32-34 Upper Marlborough Road St Albans AL1 3UU.
+If you are unhappy about any aspect of the service you receive or about our charges, please in the first instance contact the named person who has day to day conduct of your matter, or the Supervising Partner, as stated in your Letter of Engagement.
+If you are still not satisfied that your concerns have been fully addressed, please set out your concerns in writing addressed to Ayishah Khalil, either by email to firstname.lastname@example.org or by post to Ayishah Khalil, Rayden Solicitors, Catherine House, Adelaide Street, St Albans, AL3 5BA.
 We have a written procedure that sets out how we handle complaints.
-It is available from the Head of Risk and Compliance – Loschinee Reddy at email@example.com.
+It is available on our website here or from the Head of Complaints – Ayishah Khalil at email@example.com.

-We have eight weeks to consider your complaint.
+We have eight weeks to consider your complaint and provide you with our full written response.
+We will aim to ensure that complaints are dealt with promptly, fairly, and free of charge.
 If we have not resolved it within this time, you may complain to the Legal Ombudsman.
 If you are not satisfied with our handling of your complaint, you can ask the Legal Ombudsman to consider the complaint.
 The Legal Ombudsman’s contact details are:

 PO Box 6806, Wolverhampton, WV1 9WJ